-How to Buy the Best Used car
+How to Buy the Best Used Car

 Online car-valuation tools give you a bespoke valuation for the car you’re considering, putting you in a stronger position as a buyer.
 Most work by letting you enter a registration number and approximate mileage, but you can also often search by make, model and year.

-Glass's, CAP and Auto Trader are the three main online valuation providers, but there are many others – note that while most valuation tools are free to use, you'll normally have to provide some details to use them, such as signing up for an account or providing an email address.
+Glass's, CAP and Auto Trader are the three main online valuation providers, but there are many others.
+Note that while most valuation tools are free to use, you'll normally have to provide some details to use them, such as signing up for an account or providing an email address.

 An ‘approved used’ car from a manufacturer's franchised dealer is usually the most expensive used option, but the car should have been checked thoroughly, and it will come with a warranty.

 Independent dealers generally offer lower prices and more choice, as they’re not tied to a particular brand.
-However, any warranty offered may be limited and quality of the cars is more variable.
-Be wary of buying a warranty provided by a third-party (as typically sold by independent dealers) – we've found they can offer poor value.
+However, any warranty offered may be limited and the quality of the cars is more variable.

+Be wary of buying a warranty provided by a third-party (as typically sold by independent dealers).
+We've found they can offer poor value - see should you buy a used car warranty?

-Buying from a private seller is usually cheapest, although most cars are ‘sold as seen’, so you will have very little legal comeback if things go wrong.
+Buying from a private seller is usually cheapest, although most cars are ‘sold as seen’ - so you will have very little legal comeback if things go wrong.
 You may also have to arrange your own insurance cover to legally test drive a car offered by a private seller.

 Finally, a car auction could be cheaper still.
 Auctions are fast-paced, though, so make sure you set a budget and stick to it.
 Attend a sale first to learn the ropes before you decide to bid.

 You’re likely to be bidding against experienced dealers, so be wary of getting carried away and make sure you inspect any cars you’re interested in before committing.

 6. Vehicle provenance checks

 A used car history or vehicle provenance check will show if a car has outstanding finance, or has previously been stolen or written off by an insurance company.
-We recommend checking any potential purchase in this way, particularly if it's being offered by a private seller, or you could risk having your car being seized.
+We recommend checking any potential purchase in this way, particularly if it's being offered by a private seller, or you could risk your car being seized.

 Most reputable vehicle-provenance companies get their data from various sources, including the DVLA, the Police National Computer and the Association of British Insurers.
 A thorough vehicle provenance check can cost around £20.

 Be wary of very cheap options, usually found online, as the companies behind them often don't have access to the same information databases.
 Reputable provenance providers will guarantee the information they supply, minimising the risk for buyers.

 7. Haggle hard!

 If you decide to buy after checking and test-driving the car, it's time to negotiate a price.
-Look for things that could throw up costs in the near future, such as a short MOT or worn tyres, and use these as bargaining points – you may find our guide on how to get the best price on a car useful.
+Look for things that could throw up costs in the near future - such as a short MOT or worn tyres - and use these as bargaining points.
+Also, make sure you read our guide on how to get the best price on a car.

 It's worth bearing in mind that car tax is no longer transferable between owners, so you'll need to pay for at least six month's tax before you drive away – although some dealers may offer to pay this to sweeten the deal.